navnathsatre/ChatBot/README.md

 * After performing all the EDA and Pre Processing methods the dataset with a new column as question clean.

   # MODEL BUILDING :
+- We have extracted important word from “Question” and “User input”.
+- we had created strings of important word for both.
+- we find the similarity between these strings and for that we had used “Ratio” method.
+- we had considered only those which had more than 0.90 similarity score.

+## DEPLOYMENT :
+  The deployement of chatbot is been done in GUI to make it moe interactive.

+### CHALLENGES FACED
+ 1.Not all websites/local browsers are giving the permission to scrap their data.
+2. Even after scraping the data form websites we got lot of unwanted text/data which is not useful for us.

+### OVERCAME BY
+1. For permission issue we have used header agent to get permission from our local browsers.
+2. For next issue we have used the source code the websites and only selected the tags of the data which we want to scrap.

+# __Business benifit:-__ <br/>
+  In furture we will be adding or trying to cover most of the topices in our chatbot we will be building chatbot into .exe file so that it can be used in offline as well.